Farhan-Fadillah/energy_consumption_buildings/README.md

 # Prediction Alert and Recommendation System

 Alert Logic:
-•	A maximum energy consumption threshold is set (e.g., 100 kWh).
+- A maximum energy consumption threshold is set (e.g., 100 kWh).
-•	If the predicted consumption exceeds this threshold, the system triggers a warning.
+- If the predicted consumption exceeds this threshold, the system triggers a warning.

 Recommendations Provided:
 1. Reduce AC temperature: Lowering the air conditioning temperature reduces energy use.
 2. Turn off unused electronic devices: Minimizes unnecessary power consumption.
 3. Adjust user activity levels: Encourage reducing or relocating activities to more energy-efficient areas.
 4. Check lighting systems: Ensure lights are off in unoccupied spaces.

 These recommendations are designed to be practical and actionable, helping building managers or occupants reduce energy consumption effectively.

 # Additional Features in the Streamlit App

-•	Historical Energy Consumption Visualization: Users can view a time series chart of past energy consumption data to understand trends.
+1. Historical Energy Consumption Visualization: Users can view a time series chart of past energy consumption data to understand trends.
-•	Interactive Inputs: Time, temperature, and activity sliders allow dynamic prediction.
+2. nteractive Inputs: Time, temperature, and activity sliders allow dynamic prediction.
-•	Model Selection: Users can compare predictions from different models.
+3. Model Selection: Users can compare predictions from different models.

 # SUMMARY